Last error message and related information

 The fields of the structure returned in

 Name of the file in which the function generating the error appears.
-This field is the empty string if there is no file.
+This field is the empty character vector if there is no file.

 Name of the function in which the error occurred.
 If